Mosquito Control Around Homes and in Communities

 - Install tight-fitting screens on doors and windows to help keep mosquitoes out of your home.

 - Although bats and birds, such as Purple Martins, consume mosquitoes as part of their diet, but they do not have a significant impact on mosquito populations.
 You can install nesting boxes around your property to attract these natural predators to the area.
-However, bear in mind that the feeding activity of insect-eating bats and birds may not be sufficiently selective to cause noticeable reductions in mosquito populations.
-Also, many of our major mosquito problems occur when some predators are inactive (or less active).
-For example, the Asian tiger mosquito is most active during the daytime when bats are normally roosting.
+However, keep in mind that their feeding activity is not likely to be sufficiently selective to cause noticeable reductions in mosquito populations.

 What Doesn’t Work